techcodebhavesh/AutoDash/README.md

 # AutoDash

 AutoDash is an advanced tool designed to revolutionize data analysis by automating the creation of interactive dashboards from multiple data sources.
 Leveraging a fine-tuned Llama3 LLM specifically tailored for data analytics, AutoDash transforms complex data into actionable insights through real-time updates and intuitive natural language interactions.
-This tool prioritizes security, ensuring that all data processing stays within the company's servers, providing dynamic visualizations and empowering businesses to make informed decisions effortlessly.
+The tool integrates a Python-based RAG (Retrieval-Augmented Generation) framework, enabling seamless querying and generation of SQL, NoSQL, and other database queries using natural language prompts.
+This versatility allows for efficient and precise analysis across a wide range of data platforms.
+AutoDash also prioritizes security, ensuring that all data processing remains within the company's servers, providing dynamic visualizations and empowering businesses to make informed decisions effortlessly.

 ---